-Table 1.
-Holocene (GVP) volcanoes within 25 km of a border and with >10,000 people living within 10 km.
+Table 2.
+Holocene (GVP) volcanoes within 25 km of a border and with >10,000 people living within 10 km, with population rounded to nearest hundred.
 Evidence for Holocene eruptions and last known eruption dates (taken from the Smithsonian Institution Global Volcanism Network database; Siebert and Simkin (1994)) are also indicated.
-Countries in bold indicate volcano location; bracketed countries are those nearby.
+Nation-states outside the brackets indicate volcano location; bracketed ones are those nearby.
 Asterisks by the volcano name indicate that the border is either contested or in a region of conflict or tension.
 Population data are from the JRC database as noted in the methods.

-Table 1 and Figure 2 illustrate that numerous volcanoes lie on or close to international borders and lie close to sizeable populations.
+Table 2 and Figure 2 illustrate that numerous volcanoes lie on or close to international borders and lie close to sizeable populations.
 The majority are in parts of East Africa (along both branches of the Rift Valley and in the Danakil) and Latin America that are experiencing rapid population growth.
 Several are also in areas of recent or ongoing conflict or tension, including along the Ethiopia-Eritrea border and the border of DPR Korea.
 Several of the border volcanoes with the highest populations are around the DR Congo-Uganda-Rwanda region (the Virunga Mountains and Western Branch of the East African Rift System), where long-term conflict and poverty create particular challenges (Baxter et al., 2003).

 It is clear from this analysis that countries across Africa and Latin America are likely to be impacted in the event of eruptions occurring in neighbouring countries.
-In some cases, these may affect large populations.
-While there are already procedures for monitoring ash clouds for aviation purposes via the Volcanic Ash Advisory Centres (Guffanti and Tupper, 2014), there are very few arrangements in place for managing other aspects of volcanic risk that can affect multiple countries.
+In some cases, these may affect populations of over a million.

 Large-scale transboundary issues